Hilltown Township, Pennsylvania

 Hilltown Township is a township in Bucks County, Pennsylvania, United States.
 The population was 15,029 at the 2010 census.
 Most of Hilltown is part of Pennridge School District, while a small portion in Line Lexington is part of North Penn School District.

 History

 The Uneek Havana Cigar Company at Blooming Glen and Green Hills Farm are listed on the National Register of Historic Places.
 Green Hills Farm is also designated a National Historic Landmark.

+The Reuben and Elizabeth Strassburger Farmstead, owned by the Hilltown Historical Society is also listed on the National Register of Historic Places.
+It consists of three pre-Civil War buildings, each containing museum-like interiors.